MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 ## IP address prefix (subnet) requirements

 The IP address prefix (subnet) where Arc resource bridge will be deployed requires a minimum prefix of /29.
 The IP address prefix must have enough available IP addresses for the gateway IP, control plane IP, appliance VM IP, and reserved appliance VM IP.
 Arc resource bridge only uses the IP addresses assigned to the IP pool range (Start IP, End IP) and the Control Plane IP.
 We recommend that the End IP immediately follow the Start IP.
 Ex: Start IP = 192.168.0.2, End IP = 192.168.0.3.
-Please work with your network engineer to ensure that there is an available subnet with the required available IP addresses and IP address prefix for Arc resource bridge.
+Work with your network engineer to ensure that there is an available subnet with the required available IP addresses and IP address prefix for Arc resource bridge.

 The IP address prefix is the subnet's IP address range for the virtual network and subnet mask (IP Mask) in CIDR notation, for example `192.168.7.1/29`.
 You provide the IP address prefix (in CIDR notation) during the creation of the configuration files for Arc resource bridge.